 The collection of trees in the Forest of Miracles is a sight to see, and it’s all for a great cause.
 It’s also a nice addition to what is already one of the most beautiful places in the entire Lower Mainland.

-(NOTE: If you are a business, organization or individual that wanted to have a tree in 2024, the cost to do so was $300 if booked early enough or $400 closer to the beginning of the festival.)
+(Note: If you are a business, organization or individual that wanted to have a tree in 2024, the cost to do so was $300 if booked early enough or $400 closer to the beginning of the festival.)

 Forest of Miracles Video

-The video was taken at the beginning of December a few years ago.
+Filiming took place at the beginning of December a few years ago.
 We arrived at around 4:00 pm, took some video, and then went for a walk along the seawall.
 We returned about an hour later at dusk and then filmed until it was dark.
 The winter sunset at Dundarave alone was worth the trip!

 Concerts & Events

-• December 14th, 2024 – Dundarave’s World Christmas features an afternoon of multicultural music and dancing from noon until around 4:00 pm.
-(NOTE: This event was cancelled this year due to high winds.)
+• December 14th, 2024 – Dundarave’s World Christmas featured an afternoon of multicultural music and dancing from noon until around 4:00 pm.
+(Note: This event was cancelled in 2024 due to high winds.)

 Below is a more detailed description of each of the above events.